 At the 20th National Congress of the Chinese Communist Party last month, hundreds of Chinese officials were elevated to new positions within the Party hierarchy.
-This gives us a chance, among other things, to look at where within China its politicians were born, to see if any regional patterns stand out.
+This gives us a chance, among other things, to look at where in China its politicians were born, to see if any regional patterns stand out.

 Let’s start with the members of the Politburo Standing Committee, the highest-ranking group in the Party: